Kite Class

 Kite Class- Autumn Term

-English fiction will have a focus on character and dialogue in our writing, using a losing tale (George’s Marvelous Concoction).
-Non-fiction writing will follow after half-term, focusing on persuasive writing techniques.
+English fiction will have a focus on description and settings in our writing, using a warning tale (Little Red Riding Hood).
+Non-fiction writing will follow, focusing on explanation writing techniques.
 Poetry techniques will be taught during both the half-terms..
 Pupils will also create their own ‘invent’ independent writing, to ‘show what they know!’
 Spelling, punctuation and grammar will be taught throughout the year.
 Weekly spellings are attached below.

 In our Science lessons in the first half term,we will be investigating: